-For anyone with even a passing interest in old cars, the 1957 Chevrolet has to be one of the most recognizable old cars ever.
-Even those with only a passing interest in old cars tend to be able to spot one a mile off.
-As such, has arguably, become one of the most popular cars to own.
+For anyone with even a passing interest in old cars, the 1957 Chevrolet has to be one of the most recognizable cars ever.
+Its beautiful lines and iconic design has meant it is, arguably, become one of the most popular cars to own.
 Add in that this is a convertible and you have one highly desirable car with values climbing considerably over the last 30 years or so.

 Chevrolet offered 19 models over three series that year: the One-Fifty, Two-Ten and the Bel-Air with the latter being the top series.
 The Bel Air was richly appointed and one of its most distinguishing features was the brushed aluminum panel on the rear quarters that sat between the wedge shape formed by the two sloping chrome strips.